Wait—don’t change that channel!

 In addition to LinkedIn, other social media platforms like Facebook Ads, Twitter Ads, and Quora Advertising offer similar audience targeting capabilities for B2B marketers looking to expand their reach.

-Pro tip: Remember to monitor campaign performance regularly and adjust your strategy over time based on the insights gathered.
+Pro tip: Remember to monitor campaign performance regularly and adjust your account-based marketing strategy over time based on the insights gathered.
 This will help maximize results while minimizing wasted ad spend on low ROI audiences.

 Emerging Trends in Driving Engagement among Business Buyers for 2023 and Beyond